Summarize this article:

-That means according to the law of syllogism in geometry, if two conditional statements are true:
+According to the law of syllogism in geometry, if two conditional statements are true, then:

 The law of syllogism is the fundamental principle in logical reasoning that allows us to conclude from two conditional statements.
-It includes three parts, with the first two being called the premises, and the last part being the conclusion.
+It has three parts: the first two are premises, and the last one is the conclusion.
 The conditional statement that follows the word “IF” is the hypothesis, and the inference follows after the word “THEN”.

 The syllogism follows the pattern,